townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 apt-get install qttools5-dev-tools libqt5clucene5 libqt5concurrent5 libqt5core5a libqt5dbus5 libqt5designer5 libqt5designercomponents5 libqt5feedback5 libqt5gui5 libqt5help5 libqt5multimedia5 libqt5network5 libqt5opengl5 libqt5opengl5-dev libqt5organizer5 libqt5positioning5 libqt5printsupport5 libqt5qml5 libqt5quick5 libqt5quickwidgets5 libqt5script5 libqt5scripttools5 libqt5sql5 libqt5sql5-sqlite libqt5svg5 libqt5test5 libqt5webkit5 libqt5widgets5 libqt5xml5 libqt5xmlpatterns5 libqt5xmlpatterns5-dev
 ```

 ### Windows 10

 Unfortunately, I have no idea how to compile PySide2 using Qt 5.6.1 for Python 2.7.x in Windows.
+Perhaps you can build Qt from source and then compile it using Microsoft C++ Visual Studio 2010.
 I very much appreciate suggestions in the comments further down below on this.
 So, at least for now, this guide is for Python 3.5.x only.

 You'll need OpenSSL, Cmake, Microsoft Visual C++ Studio 2015 and, of course, Qt5.